jeremenichelli/personal-site/posts/2015-11-28-data-binding-template-tag.md

 ### Live example

-You can see this approach working in a simple web app to visualize GitHub user profiles I wrote recently using another library of mine called <a href="https://github.com/jeremenichelli/jabiru" target="_blank">jabiru</a> to manage **jsonp** requests and <a href="https://github.com/jeremenichelli/mnster" target="_blank">mnster</a> for **data binding** with the template logic that was explored in this post.
+You can see this approach working in a simple web app to visualize GitHub user profiles I wrote recently using another library of mine called [jabiru](//github.com/jeremenichelli/jabiru) to manage **jsonp** requests and [mnster](//github.com/jeremenichelli/mnster) for **data binding** with the template logic that was explored in this post.

-You can check it out in its <a href="https://github.com/jeremenichelli/octosearch" target="_blank">repository</a> or <a href="https://jeremenichelli.github.io/octosearch" target="_blank">see it in action</a>.
+You can check it out in its [repository](//github.com/jeremenichelli/octosearch).

 ## Wrap-up